Accelerating Algebraic Multigrid Methods via Artificial Neural Networks: Numerical Assessment of the Dependence of the Performance of the AMG Method on the Strong Threshold Parameter

+In this section we assess the relation between the choice of the strong threshold parameter $\theta$ and the corresponding performance of the AMG method.

-For our model problem \bref{eq:2prob1} we select the diffusion coefficient $\mu$ to be a piece-wise non-negative constant function.
-We assume that $\mu$ features different patterns, where the domain $\Omega$ splits in strides or a checkerboard; see Figure~\ref{fig:mu_pattern}.
-The value of $\mu(x,y)$ depends on which ``tile'' to which it belongs, namely
+For our model problem \bref{eq:2prob1} we select the diffusion coefficient $\mu$ to be a piece-wise positive constant function.
+We assume that $\mu$ features different patterns, where the domain $\Omega$ splits into strides or has a checkerboard pattern; see Figure~\ref{fig:mu_pattern}.
+The value of $\mu(x,y)$ depends on which ``tile'' $(x, y)$ it belongs, namely